Questfall/docs/quest-mining/completion/rpg-attributes/crafting.md

 The upgrade still requires a Legendary Gem in every row.

-When item rarity increases, already earned resonance stays historical: `resonance.value` is not recalculated retroactively.
-Only `resonance.step` changes to the new rarity step, so future level-ups grow faster.
+When item rarity increases, already earned aspect stays historical: `aspect.value` is not recalculated retroactively.
+Only `aspect.step` changes to the new rarity step, so future level-ups grow faster.

 ***